Skip to main content

 pluginsarrayList of available pluginsSee below

-Reserved names: The following marketplace names are reserved for official Anthropic use and cannot be used by third-party marketplaces: claude-code-marketplace, claude-code-plugins, claude-plugins-official, anthropic-marketplace, anthropic-plugins, agent-skills, life-sciences.
+Reserved names: The following marketplace names are reserved for official Anthropic use and cannot be used by third-party marketplaces: claude-code-marketplace, claude-code-plugins, claude-plugins-official, anthropic-marketplace, anthropic-plugins, agent-skills, knowledge-work-plugins, life-sciences.
 Names that impersonate official marketplaces (like official-claude-plugins or anthropic-tools-v2) are also blocked.

 Owner fields